 Birthday paradox

-How large is the group of people so that the probability that two people have a birthday on the same day of the year is greater than 90%?
+How large must a group of people be so that the probability of at least two people sharing a birthday is greater than 90%?

 Final Answer: